JoshuaClancy001/FinQuest/README.md

 ## 📱 Screenshots

-*Screenshots will be added once the app is running on devices*
+_Screenshots will be added once the app is running on devices_

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License